chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 ### Schedule

-The time at which to run anomaly detection daily.
+The time at which to run anomaly detection.
+If you select Model Frequency as Daily, Schedule Time is the hour of the day at which Anomaly will run.
+If you select Hourly, Schedule Time is the minute of the hour at which Anomaly will run.
 Note the time set here is in accordance to your server time on which Chaos Genius is set up.

 ### Expected Seasonality in Data